Rubbish Accumulation on Private Land

 Inert materials such as builders waste or old appliances are not likely to provide nesting, harbourage, or food, for rats and mice but are still unsightly and may be detrimental to the amenity of the area.

-Report an accumulation of rubbish on private land by completing our online form.
+Report an accumulation of rubbish on private land by completing our online form at the top of the page.

 What will the council do?